Microsoft reports $35.0 billion in Q3 2020 revenue: Azure up 59%, Surface up 1%, and LinkedIn up 21%

 - More Personal Computing: Up 3% to $13.2 billion.
 Windows OEM revenue was “relatively unchanged year over year” while Windows commercial revenue increased 17%.
 Search advertising revenue minus traffic acquisition costs increased 1%.
 Surface revenue increased by 1%, and Xbox content and services revenue increased 2%.

 Microsoft Office continues to be a cash cow for the company, with the pivot to an Office 365 subscription business largely deemed a success.
 Nearly 40 million consumer subscribers of Office 365 is significant, but it still pales in comparison to the enterprise side.
-In fact, in Q1 2020, Microsoft passed 200 million monthly active Office 365 business users (up from 180 million).
+In Q3 2020, Microsoft passed 258 million monthly active Office 365 business users (up from 200 million) and 75 million daily active users of Teams.

 LinkedIn, Surface, and Gaming